Governor of Tennessee: State of the State address

 Article III Section 11 of the Tennessee Constitution provides that the governor shall, "from time to time, give to the General Assembly information of the state of the government, and recommend for their consideration such measures as he shall judge expedient."

 The State of the State address is typically delivered in January at the beginning of the General Assembly's session and is used to outline priorities and a legislative agenda for the coming legislative session, especially for a new administration.

 For example, in his first State of the State speech in 2019 Bill Lee announced his plan to add more funds to the state's rainy day fund:"As our state continues to grow, we are committed to remaining among the most fiscally sound and best managed states in America.
-We live in prosperous days, but it’s precisely during these times when we must build up our storehouses for when times may not be as good.
-For that reason, I am particularly proud of this: in my budget, we are making the largest single contribution to our Rainy Day Fund in the state’s history.
+We live in prosperous days, but it's precisely during these times when we must build up our storehouses for when times may not be as good.
+For that reason, I am particularly proud of this: in my budget, we are making the largest single contribution to our Rainy Day Fund in the state's history.
 When this budget is implemented, our Rainy Day Fund will be $1.1 billion – the largest it has ever been in both real dollars and as a percentage of our overall revenue."During a governor's final address before leaving office, the speech is used to highlight the outgoing governor's achievements.
 Haslam in 2018 highlighted Tennessee's job growth rate, greater funding for K-12 education and teachers' salaries, tax and spending cuts, and a record high for high school graduation rates in Tennessee history, all achieved under his administration.

 Compensation

-As of 2022, the governor's salary was set at $170,340 per year.
-This is the ninth highest U.S. gubernatorial salary.
-Haslam and his predecessor, Phil Bredesen, both were independently wealthy before taking office and refused to accept state salaries for their service as governor.
+As of 2022, the governor's salary was set at $204,336 per year.
+This is the fourth highest U.S. gubernatorial salary.
+Bill Haslam and his predecessor, Phil Bredesen, both were independently wealthy before taking office and refused to accept state salaries for their service as governor.